Maize-meal porridge

 4. Stir continuously until it starts to boil and then turn the heat right down.

-6. Best is to let the porridge gelatinise overnight; refrigerate half and bring the remainder back to the boil for ten minutes with a little hot water.
+6. Best is to let the porridge gelatinise overnight either in a Wonderbox or on a slow wood stove; it takes time for the bran to hydrate.
+In the morning refrigerate half and bring the remainder back to the boil for ten minutes with a little boiling water.

 Cooled gelatinized corn gritsCooled gelatinised maize-meal; corn grits.